Value Stream Mapping

 - Helps visualize flow

-- Shows linkage between material flow and information flow
+- Shows a linkage between material flow and information flow

 - Forms the basis of a future implementation plan (Future State VSM)